 At the same time as her fan base grew, Amanda began to get requests from students seeking a wide range of vocal help for singing, performing and public speaking.
-Drawing from her early training in dance and acting, which gave her an astute sense of body awareness; her studies in Speech Level Singing and Bel Canto with sopranos Isabelle Lauzier and Leslie Anne Bradley, and a natural gift for effective communication, Amanda’s teaching practice grew with a focused ease.
+Drawing from her early training in dance, acting, Speech Level Singing and some Bel Canto, she developed an astute sense of body awareness complimented by a natural gift for effective communication.
+As a result, Amanda’s teaching practice grew with a focused ease.

 Taking an avid interest in the growth of her students, Amanda forms a personal bond with them.
 Supporting them through the incredible changes that vocal freedom can bring, and believing her students are their own best teachers, Amanda is proud to be a catalyst in this life-affirming process.

 For Music & Other Projects: